avadean/lxcat_data_parser/README.rst

-lxcat
+hvl_lxcat_parser
 ------

-A set of tools for reading/writing data in a format compatible with the LXcat project (www.lxcat.net).
+A set of tools developed at the High Voltage Lab (HVL) of ETH Zurich, for reading/writing electron scattering cross sections data, in a format compatible with the LXcat project (www.lxcat.net).

 To load an electron scattering cross section set::